Anne Eglash MD, IBCLC, FABM

 She co-hosts and produces a free breastfeeding medicine podcast series, The Breastfeeding Medicine Podcast, which can also be found on iTunes.

 Kathy Leeper, MD, FAAP, IBCLC, FABM

 Dr Leeper first worked as a pediatrician, then helped to develop a free-standing, nonprofit breastfeeding center and clinic in Lincoln, Nebraska, called MilkWorks. (www.milkworks.org).
-She served as its Medical Director, practicing breastfeeding medicine exclusively from 2001-2014.
+She serves as its Medical Director, and has practiced breastfeeding medicine exclusively since 2001.

-After moving to Kansas City, KS in 2014, she returns to Nebraska 2 days per month for clinic, and has joined IABLE to serve on the board of directors, help with trainings and with the development of new educational material.
-She was honored as a Fellow of the Academy of Breastfeeding Medicine in 2009, and was elected to its Board of Directors in 2014, currently serving as chair of the Education Committee.
+In 2014 she joined IABLE to serve on the board of directors, help with trainings and with the development of educational material.
+She was honored as a Fellow of the Academy of Breastfeeding Medicine in 2009, and served on its Board of Directors from 2014-2017.

 Stephanie Ryan RN, BSN, IBCLC